MCLE Requirements for Licensed Legal Professionals

-- 45 approved MCLE credits in total every applicable three-year reporting period, including:
+- 45 MCLE credits overall (30 for LPOs & LLLTs) each three-year reporting period, including:

-- You may carry over to the next reporting period up to 15 excess credits, including 2 ethics and professional responsibility credits.
+- You may carry over to the next reporting period up to 15 excess credits, two of which may be ethics credits.

-- You cannot earn more than 8 credits in a day.
+- You cannot earn more than eight credits in a day.
+Additional information about carryover.

 - Earn credits by Dec.
 31 of the third year of your reporting period.

 - Certify credits by Feb.
 1 of the year following your reporting period.

 - A late fee will be assessed if you complete your credit requirements after Dec.
 31, or if you certify after Feb.
 1. The MCLE late fee starts at $150 and increases in increments of $300 for each consecutive late reporting period.

 Login to the MCLE Online System account using the same credentials as myWSBA to determine your reporting period, view your earned credits and add credits to your transcript: